ml5js/ml5-next-gen/CONTRIBUTING.md

 webpack 5.76.1 compiled successfully in 8360 ms
 ```

-A local server have been started, hosting a built version of the ml5 library at http://localhost:8080/dist/ml5.js.
+A local server will start, hosting a built version of the ml5.js library at http://localhost:8080/dist/ml5.js.
 While the server is running, Webpack will automatically rebuild the library if you change and save any file in the `/src` folder.

 A webpage at http://localhost:8080/examples/ should automatically open with the directory listing of the example sketches.
 Select one of the sketches to test run `ml5.js` with some example code.